New York employers often hear some very odd excuses for missing work from their employees.

 Employees often call off work to tend to house emergencies such as leaking pipes, power outage, or other random emergency that requires a person to stay at home to deal with the issues.

-Employees who oversleep and miss the start of the shift will call off rather than appear at work late.
-Consider your circumstances and employer.
-Honesty and late arrival should be more appreciated than a last minute "no show."
+Consider your circumstances and your employer.
+Honesty and late arrival should be more appreciated than a last minute “no show.”